ungive/discord-music-presence/PRIVACY.md

   The application makes a request to **GitHub**'s API to check whether there is a new release of Music Presence.
   **GitHub** may collect data in accordance with their Privacy Policy.

+### Our own services

+We provide our own services to extend the functionality of the application in accordance with this privacy policy.
+These include the following services:

+- A proxying service which makes cover images from media players accessible via a randomly generated, internet-accessible URL for a short amount of time, such that they can be shown in a Rich Presence on Discord.
+  This service can be disabled in the settings.

 ### Encryption